-4. I have just returned to work and my boss told me that I will be paid because our company qualified for a "Wage Subsidy".
-But I am only getting 75% of what I was paid before, which is less than I am getting through CERB.
+I have just returned to work and my boss told me that I will be paid because our company qualified for a "Wage Subsidy".
+But I am only getting 75% of what I was paid before, which is less than I am getting through CRB.
 What should I do?

 Your company is acting unethically.
 You have two options.

 If you do not have other job options, you may need to report to work.
 But that does not mean you must accept the wage reduction.
 You can bring a claim for breach of contract.
-But be careful: I urge you to give me a call to discuss how best to do this without jeopardizing your job.
+But be careful: Your employer may retaliate by firing you (which means you also have a claim for wrongful dismissal).

 The other option is to not report to work and to advance a constructive dismissal claim against your employer.
 I suggest you contact an employment law lawyer to discuss your options.

-Unfortunately, under either option you cannot continue to collect the CERB since you were called back to work.
+Unfortunately, under either option, you cannot continue to collect the CRB since you were called back to work.

 Probably, as long as your hours remain the same.
 Within reason, companies have the right to assign duties as required.
 (It is likely that the pandemic will give even greater power to companies to make such changes.)
 Try to adjust.
 But speak to your boss and detail your concerns.

 If your boss is adding the tasks once performed by other workers, without subtracting from your workload, that is not reasonable - particularly if your hours have increased considerably.
 Detail your concerns to your boss, in writing if necessary.
 Work out an arrangement that works for you and your company.
 If the company fails to address your concerns, you will likely have a viable constructive dismissal claim.
 If so, give me a call.

 Our company is still operating, and I am still working.
 But I have started to feel ill.
 I might now have the COVID-19 myself.
 What can I do?